Bidemi Oke

 Bidemi Oke is a Nigerian entrepreneur and founder of Flashchange Limited, a financial services company.

-He is an awardee of the Nigerian Books of Record.
-In 2023, Bidemi was nominated by Thisday newspaper and also by Independent Nigeria in 2024 awards.
+In 2021, he was recognized by the Nigerian Book of Records.
+In 2023, he was nominated by ThisDay newspaper for his contributions to Nigeria’s financial sector.
+In 2024, he received a nomination from Independent Nigeria for the Young Humanitarian Man of the Year award.

 Education

-He holds a Bachelor of Science in Agricultural Science from Obafemi Awolowo University.
+He holds a Bachelor of Science degree in Agricultural Science from Obafemi Awolowo University.
+He also completed the Owner-Manager Programme at Strathmore University, where he undertook professional training in management..

-Besides his university credential, he has further honed his management skills through a series of professional certifications, such as the Owner-Manager Programme at Strathmore University in Nairobi.

 Career

 Bidemi Oke pioneered a fintech platform called FlashChange for digital assets and cross-border payments.
 In 2020, he was selected as a member of the 101 Young African Leaders by the African Business Forum and also as part of the SME100 Africa by 25Under25.

-In 2022, after the End SARS which led to the ban of cryptocurrency in Nigeria, he initiated a mobile trading platforms and also contributed to Nigeria’s COVID-19 response through the development of the TS Module.
+In 2022, after the End SARS which led to the ban of cryptocurrency in Nigeria, he initiated a mobile trading platforms and also contributed to Nigeria's COVID-19 response through the development of the TS Module.

-In 2023, He was nominated as Young Man of the Year by Thisday newspaper for his contributions to Nigeria’s financial sector, and in 2024, the Young Humanitarian Man of the Year award by Independent Newspapers.
+In 2023, He was nominated as Young Man of the Year by Thisday newspaper for his contributions to Nigeria's financial sector, and in 2024, the Young Humanitarian Man of the Year award by Independent Newspapers.

 He is an advocate for peace, education, and gender equality and has promoted inclusive policies and initiatives that expand access to quality education for marginalized communities, particularly girls and young women.